Alachua County School Based Meningitis B Vaccine Program

 - When and where?
 Alachua County High Schools

 - Initial vaccinations: January 21 – January 30

 - Booster vaccinations: February 21 – March 2.

-The Foundation is working in conjunction with University of Florida and community physicians, the Alachua County Health Department, and the Alachua County school system to increase access to meningococcal B vaccines through high school and university based vaccine programs.
+The Foundation is working in conjunction with the Alachua County Health Department and the Alachua County public school system to increase access to meningococcal B vaccines through the 2020 Alachua County High School Vaccine Program.
 Goals include educating and empowering parents and adolescents along with young adults to make informed vaccination choices.

 - Meningococcal disease is serious and can be fatal.
 It causes meningitis and/or blood infection in hundreds of healthy people each year in the U.S. Around 1 in 10 people with meningococcal disease will not survive despite timely medical treatment.
 Of those who do survive, 1 in 5 will have serious consequences including brain damage, hearing loss, and amputation.
 Learn More